egcode/facerec/README.md

 Face recognition with live camera is pretty much the same but just with `face_recognition_live_cam.py` file.
 Make sure to generate `.h5` file with faces that will be visible on camera.

 ## Train
-Install all dependencies from requirements.txt if you haven't.
+Install all dependencies from requirements.txt if you haven't already.
 ```
 git clone https://github.com/egcode/facerec.git
 cd facerec